DEPRECATION WARNING: The Modular framework is being deprecated in favor of the Session Framework.

 fuchsia.modular.ComponentContextwhich gives the agent access to functionality which is shared across components run under the modular framework (e.g. modules, shells, agents).

-fuchsia.modular.ModuleContextwhich gives modules access to module specific functionality, like adding other modules to its story and creating entities.
+fuchsia.modular.ModuleContextwhich gives modules access to module specific functionality.

 A module is expected to provide three services to the modular framework in its outgoing namespace:

 fuchsia.ui.app.ViewProviderwhich is used to display the module's UI.

 fuchsia.modular.Lifecyclewhich allows the framework to signal the module to terminate gracefully.

 A module's lifecycle is bound to the lifecycle of the story it is part of.
 In addition, a given module can have multiple running instances in a single story.

 Modules can acquire services from agents by connecting to those services from the module's incoming directory.

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.